 Nobody wants to buy a new smartphone only to find out it’s already a year old.
-Or worse, it’s slow, it’s poorly built and quite frankly a piece of crap.
+Or worse, that it’s slow, it’s poorly built and quite frankly, a junk phone.

-But can we trust the smaller mobile brands?
+But can we trust the smaller mobile brands like Cubot?

-Is a question I often here, as well as “are Cubot phones reliable?” and “Surely you can’t get a decent mobile phone at that price!?”
+Is a question I hear a lot, as well as “are Cubot phones reliable?” and “Surely you can’t get a decent mobile phone at that price!?”

 Well, the simple answer is yes.
 Yes you can.

 Cubot has been working hard over the last couple of years to overhaul and improve its smartphone range.
 While they’ve always reliable, their 2017 smartphones lacked style compared to brands like UMiDigi.

 So how do you get your hands-on a Cubot smartphone?

 In the past, you had to crawl eBay or shop overseas to buy a Cubot mobile.
 Now you can find them at your local Amazon, delivered in 24 hours.

 So let’s get to it, here are The Best Cubot Smartphones Available in 2020.